chaaenni/CSED353-Computer-Network/writeups/assn7.md

 ## Group portion:
 - Our team name is Kahn.
+- My teammate is Jeongmin Oh, with POVIS ID ojm010130.
 - My implementations successfully started and ended a conversation with the implementations of my teammates.
     - My implementations successfully acted as client.
     - My implementations successfully acted as server.